How to Pay

 Standard payment terms for the UW are 30 days from the date of receipt of a properly completed invoice or the goods, whichever is later.

 Refunds may be payable to the UW or from the UW to a supplier, typically for overpayments, duplicate payments, or payments received in error.
 Refunds are processed differently by refund type.

 For payments to human subjects for participating in a research study.
 Payments can be made using Revolving Funds, Field Advances, or Gift Cards and are tax reportable if they total $600 or more annually.
 It is the department's responsibility to keep records of all research subject payments.

 The Sales / Use Tax page discusses the difference between Sales and Use tax, links to the Taxability and Suggested Object Code grid, and instructions for correcting use tax charges.

-Supplier registration is required as a prerequisite for doing business with the University of Washington.
+Supplier registration is a required prerequisite to do business with the UW.
 All new suppliers not currently in the vendor database must fill out the online supplier registration form.
 Additionally, suppliers who previously registered and are in the vendor database may at times need to update their information using the supplier registration form.